mvolkmann/context-easy/README.md

 ];
 ```

-When a checkbox is clicked the boolean value at the corresponding path
+When a checkbox is clicked, the boolean value at the corresponding path
 will be toggled between false and true.

 All of these components take a `path` prop